ArthurDanjou/artsite/content/portfolio/how-my-website-works.md

 #### Markdown

 I've abandoned using rich text editors on the web.
 They're overly complex, each with its own intricate abstractions for blocks and elements.
-To avoid another major rewrite soon I've sought the simplest, most straightforward solution for publishing content on my site: plain text.
+To avoid another major rewrite soon, I've sought the simplest, most straightforward solution for publishing content on my site: plain text.

 The article you're currently reading is plain text stored in MySQL, rendered using vue-markdown.
 You can view my custom element renderings here.
 I enhance my Markdown capabilities by employing plugins like remark-gfm, which add support for tables, strikethrough, footnotes, and other features.